kevinwlip/Fin_Sentiment_App_API/README.md

 Repository
 -----------
->
-'Data Work' folder - contains Capstone Step 5: Data Wrangling Notebook with Financial Data (Input and Output) 'img' folder - contains images used in the Application and the images of the Appication User Interface 'ML Models' folder - contains Capstone Step 8: Scale Your Prototype Notebook with Fine-Tuned models uploaded to HuggingFace 'app.py' - My Financial Sentiment Streamlit App 'news_functions.py' - contains functions to parse Google News for use in 'app.py' 'requirements.txt' - libraries need to run 'app.py' 'README.md' - details about the project
+- **'Data Work' folder** - contains Capstone Step 5: Data Wrangling Notebook with Financial Data (Input and Output)
+- **'img' folder** - contains images used in the Application and the images of the Appication User Interface
+- **'ML Models' folder** - contains Capstone Step 8: Scale Your Prototype Notebook with Fine-Tuned models uploaded to HuggingFace
+- **'app.py'** - My Financial Sentiment Streamlit App
+- **'news_functions.py'** - contains functions to parse Google News for use in 'app.py'
+- **'requirements.txt'** - libraries need to run 'app.py'
+- **'Docker files** - Dockerfile , .dockerignore , README.Docker.md , and compose.yaml will be created
+- **'README.md'** - details about the project

 Project User Interface
 -----------------------